 The name is a variant of Wishniak, or Wisniak.
 Our family adopted the name in the early 19th century while our ancestor, Eliezur Elimelech Vishniak, was living in the town of Bielsk-Podlaski, Poland.
 Within our family it has been spelled as Vischniac, Vishniak, and even Wischniak.
 The original spelling is unknown, but it appears on the tombstone of one of Eliezur's sons as (vav-vav-shin-nun-yud-koof).

 My wife Kathy (nee Kathleen Kohl) runs our house and teaches nursery school.
-Our older son David attends Arlington High School and is heavily into sports.
-Jordan goes to the Ottoson Middle School and reads voluminously.
+Our older son David recently graduated from Franklin Pierce University and is heavily into sports.
+Jordan goes to Arlington High School and reads voluminously.

-My brother, Ethan Vishniac, formerly of The University of Texas at Austin, is now with the Department of Physics and Astronomy at Johns Hopkins University.
-His wife, Ilene Busch-Vishniac, was Dean of Engineering there but is now resuming her research career.
+My brother, Ethan Vishniac, formerly of The University of Texas at Austin and Johns Hopkins University, now teaches at McMaster University.
+His wife, Ilene Busch-Vishniac, was Dean of Engineering at Hopkins and is now provost at McMaster.

 My mother, Dr. Helen Vishniac, is an emeritus professor of Microbiology at Oklahoma State University.